em-yu/em-yu.github.io/content/research/VideoDoodles.md

 {{< figure src="/media/figures/VideoDoodles/scene-aware-canvas.png" caption="In our system, the final frame is obtained by rendering our scene-aware canvas in a partial 3D reconstruction of the captured scene.
 The user draws animated doodles onto this canvas." width="">}}

+Users can finely control the canvases with in our **2D image-space UI** by **keyframing** position and orientation.
+Our system takes care to interpolate keyframes by tracking the motion of moving objects in the video.

+{{< figure src="/media/figures/VideoDoodles/image-space-ui.png" caption="" width="350px">}}

+{{< figure src="/media/figures/VideoDoodles/keyframing.png" caption="" width="700">}}

+In a nutshell, we introduce a novel UI and tracking algorithm to unlock new edition capabilities for videos augmented with depth and motion data (obtained via existing computer vision methods).
+From user intent expressed through an arbitrary number of position and orientation keyframes, our algorithm can render a *scene-aware canvas* at any frame of the video with correct occlusions, perspective transformation and make the canvas follow a moving object.

+{{< figure src="/media/figures/VideoDoodles/Canvas_trajectory.png" caption="With an orientation+position keyframe at the first frame (red) and a position keyframe at the last frame (green), our system renders the corresponding canvas coherently throughout the video." width="">}}

 Here is an overview of the workflow from the user's perspective (see the video for more details):

 {{< figure src="/media/figures/VideoDoodles/Workflow.png" caption="" width="">}}

 ## Video